| I have dedicated this

 a billion!!!!

-She was a “puppy” all her life.
+She was a “puppy” all

 I am certain that it was her youthful constitution that allowed her to

 become the grand old girl she was.
-At the age of fourteen plus, she
+At the age of fourteen plus,

 still had the spunk and spark of a puppy.
 She was diagnosed with